TrentonAdams/postfix/README.md

 ### S3 Configuration

 To start, I have added S3 configuration pull support.
-All you need is an S3 bucket, a postfix-conf.zip in that bucket, some AWS credentials, and an s3_bucket env var passed to the run command.
+All you need is an S3 bucket, a postfix-conf.tar.gz in that bucket, some AWS credentials, and an s3_bucket env var passed to the run command.

 ```bash
 docker run --rm -it --name mail \